mushi-p/mushi-p/README.md

 ---
  extras @-@

-: bpd, c-ptsd, happy depression, personality disorder, mostly we have social awkward , but dont hesitant to communicate , we promise were listening
+: bpd, c-ptsd, happy depression, personality disorder, mostly were social awkward , but dont hesitant to communicate , we promise were listening

 : suspected ocd + adhd (were not fully sure if we have it.)